'You're Good-Looking!' Ukraine's President Charms Tom Cruise Amid Trump Impeachment Probe

 (KYIV, Ukraine) — Ukraine’s leader isn’t just trying to charm U.S. President Donald Trump — he’s set his sights now on Tom Cruise, too.

 Mission impossible?
-Maybe not — Cruise is studying possible Ukrainian locations for an upcoming film, according to Ukrainian President Volodymyr Zelenskiy’s office.
+Maybe not — Cruise is studying possible Ukrainian locations for an upcoming film, according to Ukrainian President Volodymyr Zelensky’s office.

-Zelenskiy tapped his roots as a TV and film comedian when hosting Cruise in the Ukrainian presidential headquarters Monday night.
+Zelensky tapped his roots as a TV and film comedian when hosting Cruise in the Ukrainian presidential headquarters Monday night.

 As Cruise walked in, he said “You’re good-looking!,” according to video excerpts released Tuesday by his office.
 The Hollywood star laughed and said “it pays the bills.”

-Zelenskiy joked about how exhausting it is to be president, and mentioned the stalled peace process for conflict-ravaged eastern Ukraine.
+Zelensky joked about how exhausting it is to be president, and mentioned the stalled peace process for conflict-ravaged eastern Ukraine.

 The video excerpts included no mention of Trump or the U.S. impeachment inquiry in which Ukraine plays a starring role.